Shared tour vs Self-drive tour

 - All shared tours start from Reykjavik.
 It is not possible to start a shared tour from another city.

 - The itinerary cannot be changed.
 If you want to visit another place that is not included in the itinerary, it is not possible while you are on a shared tour.

 - It is not possible to stop anywhere you want.
 The bus will stop only at locations that are included in the itinerary.

 - The time you have to visit a place included in the itinerary is limited.
 So you have to be careful you are not missing the bus.

 - As you are travelling on a bus, you share the space with other people so there will be limited space for you and your luggage.

-- Also, you cannot change the accommodation, neither the restaurants included in the tour.
+- Also, you cannot change the accommodation, nor the restaurants included in the tour.